Garth (comics): Fictional character biography

-Before Garth's birth, his parents, King Thar and Queen Berra, became the reigning monarchs of Shayeris, the capital of The Hidden Valley of colonies.
-Thar had inherited the throne and access to ancient magical energies that his brother Zath, a powerful magician in his own right, believed to be rightfully his.
-Zath practiced dark sorcery and necromancy and was eventually banished from the Hidden Valley.
-His body transformed into a disgusting half-human form, Zath, renamed Slizzath, returned to Shayeris twenty years later with an army of undead.
-He planned to invade the Hidden Valley and transform it into a necropolis he would rule.
+Garth is the prince and heir to the throne of the Idyllists, a colony of Atlanteans who settled in the Hidden Valley 4,000 years ago.
+Prior to Garth's birth, his parents, King Thar and Queen Berra, became the reigning monarchs of Shayeris, the capital of the Hidden Valley.
+Thar's brother, Zath, practiced dark sorcery and necromancy and was eventually banished from the Hidden Valley.
+Zath renamed himself Slizzath and returned to Shayeris twenty years later, plotting to conquer the Hidden Valley.